gpteng-org/gptengineer.app/README.md

 The code is not here on github, but you can try it [here](https://gptengineer.app).

 ## Why
-Creating software product is hard and inaccessible.
+Creating software product is difficult and inaccessible.
 It is often a bottleneck to solve frustrating problems.

 Our goal is to reduce the barriers to build.